Page Title

 Flowering yellow whitlow-grass

-A long, spindly plant with a single long root below a round base of several leaves, a few leaves and buds at the top of its long stem is pictured on a black background with an U.S. quarter for scale.
-The total length of the plant is about ten times the diameter of the quarter.
+A long, spindly plant with a single root, a round base of leaves, and buds at the top, shown on a black background with a U.S. quarter for scale.

 Photo Credit: